nandandkl/ask-clouds/README.md

 Ask Clouds is a sleek and interactive weather web app built with Django.
 It fetches real-time weather data and displays temperature, humidity, and forecast trends with modern visual elements.
 Users can search for any city and get beautifully presented climate insights, powered by OpenWeatherMap.

 ## 🌐 Live Demo:
-🔗 You can experience the ask-clouds web app by opening link (https://ask-clouds.onrender.com/) in your browser.
+🔗 Explore the Ask-Clouds web app by visiting https://ask-clouds.onrender.com/ in your browser.

 ## ✨ Features
 1. Location Search: Users can enter any city to retrieve weather data.